-An additional withholding may be imposed under the Foreign Account Tax Compliance Act ("FATCA"), which is a US tax regime enacted in 2010 in order to prevent US persons from evading US tax by holding income-producing assets through accounts at Foreign Financial Institutions ("FFIs") or through other non-US entities (Non-Financial Foreign Entities - "NFFEs").
-FATCA generally requires FFIs to identify US account holders and report them to the IRS (either directly or by reporting to the FFI's home country, which will then share such information with the IRS pursuant to an applicable intergovernmental agreement).
+An additional withholding may be imposed under the Foreign Account Tax Compliance Act (FATCA), which is a US tax regime enacted in 2010 in order to prevent US persons from evading US tax by holding income-producing assets through accounts at Foreign Financial Institutions (FFIs) or through other non-US entities (Non-Financial Foreign Entities, or NFFEs).
+FATCA generally requires FFIs to identify US account-holders and report them to the IRS (either directly or by reporting to the FFI's home country, which will then share such information with the IRS pursuant to an applicable intergovernmental agreement).
 In addition, non-US entities that are not FFIs (ie, NFFEs) and are passive entities are generally required to provide information regarding their ownership to withholding agents, including identifying any substantial US owners (generally, US owners that hold an interest greater than 10% in the passive NFFE).
-FFIs and NFFEs that do not comply with the requirements of FATCA incur a 30% withholding tax on payments to them of certain categories of US source passive investment income, as well as on gross proceeds from the sale or other disposition of debt or equity interests in US issuers.
+FFIs and NFFEs that do not comply with the requirements of FATCA incur a 30% withholding tax on payments to them of certain categories of US-source passive investment income.